 Who gets priority boarding?

 Upgraded boarding is reserved for Business Select customers.
-If there are no Business Select customers, A-List and A-List Preferred come next.
+Next up are A-List and A-List Preferred.
 If there are A1 to A15 spots left, you can purchase an upgraded boarding.

 Families with children 6 years old or younger are allowed to board between A and B groups.